-To initiate the B-stall trim the wing to the slow standard position and take hold of the maillons on the B risers.
+To initiate the B-stall place your fingers between the lines above the maillons on the B risers.
 Do not release the brake handles.
 As you pull the B-lines down the airflow over the wing is broken and the glider loses its forward speed but remains open and you will descend at around 6 m/s.
 If you pull too much B-line the glider may horseshoe and move around a lot.